 My wife, Cornelia, and I (but mostly me) probably erred by focus-grouping the name with friends.
 I had a total aversion to anything on that annual list of favorites published again recently by the government.
 No Jacob for us.
-Our five-year-old son, a "Batman" obsessive and clearly a
+Our five-year-old son, a "Batman" obsessive and clearly a Chicago native when it comes to politics, lobbied for Bruce Wayne Barack Obama Warren.

 And while our preference generally drew warm responses, there were the few raised eyebrows.